 The northern leopard frog belongs to the order Anura (frogs and toads), family Ranidae, or true frogs, and to the genus Rana, the only genus of true frogs in North America.
-Twenty-one species of true frogs inhabit North America, including the bullfrog, Oregon spotted frog, northern red-legged frog, and the green frog.
+Twenty-one species of true frogs inhabit North America (six are native to Washington), including the bullfrog, Oregon spotted frog, northern red-legged frog, and the green frog.
 The species name is pipiens, and no subspecies of Rana pipiens are currently recognized (Stebbins 1985).